 - MINIMUM QUALIFICATIONS

-- At least 3 years in the human resources profession with the emphasis in Employee Relations and ADA.
+- At least 3 years in the human resources profession.

-- Experience with investigating grievances and complaints of harassment, sexual harassment and discrimination.
+- Experience in Employee Relations to include investigating grievance complaints of harassment, sexual harassment and discrimination

 - Strong interpersonal, analytical, and verbal and written communication skills.

 - Skill in the use of technology including word processing, database and spreadsheet applications

 - Strong Excel skills for data gathering and analytical purposes.